 Employee Stock Purchase Plans (ESPP):

 This is more of a benefit.
-When the company performs well, it provides employees with the option to buy stock at a discount.
+When the company performs well, it provides employees with the option to buy the stock at a discount.

 7. Fringe Benefits